junxit/us-congress-bills-113/metadata.md

 - 2013-12-11 — Mr. Royce moved to suspend the rules and pass the bill, as amended.
 - 2013-12-11 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 399 - 0 (Roll no. 636). (text: CR H7650)
 - 2013-12-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 399 - 0 (Roll no. 636).(text: CR H7650)
+- 2013-12-12 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.